BrandonGiddey/DetWeb_training/Sango2024_ImageAnnotation_Training.md

 - Please report any issues and post photos of unidentifiable animals and unkown objects on the [detweb-dev chat on slack](https://tzcrc.slack.com/archives/C07S1JYFG1K)
 - Alternatively you can contact Brandon at brandon.giddey@gmail.com
+- If an image is not loading for whatever reason do not move to the next image.
+Instead refresh the page and a new image should appear.
+By clicking next on the image you are essentially telling the system that image has been checked, when if fact it has not.
+When you refresh that image will be put back into the queue.
+- All progress and user stats are automatically tracked in debtweb.
+Users with admin rights have access to these stats.
+- NB!
+Each blue box is called a job.
+You are allowed to annotate outside of the blue box.
+However, there is no need to spend a lot of time looking outside the box as theres areas will appear in another job.
+For example, if you come across a big elephant herd it is worth zooming out and annotating the entire herd even if some individuals are far outside of the box.
+Just dont go looking far outside the box as you will be waisting time!
+- You do not need to worry about saving, detweb saves and tracks your progress automatically.
+- Jobs are in a random sequence so you will get images that may look like very different places directly after the other.
+- If an update is pushed while you are working it is important to refresh the page so that you are working on the latest version.
+- Learn the hot keys, it will allow you to annotate much faster.
+Use the arrow keys to move to the next image.
+Hover over the legend marker in the bottom right corner to see all the categories and their hotkeys.
+- You can click on a category in the legend to make that your default for mouse click annotations.

 ---